Volt-Soft/Stellar-Engine/README.md

 #  Stellar Engine

-A 2D game engine made in C and SDL.
+A 2D framework made in C and SDL.

 ## Engine Document